 Local

-The scene is on Darby Creek Road, near Palumbo Drive.
+The scene was on Darby Creek Road, between Man o’ War Boulevard and Palumbo Drive.
 U.S. Marshals attempted to arrest a suspect with a history of violence around 11 a.m., and the suspect barricaded themselves inside a residence, according to Jeremy Honaker, acting U.S. Marshal for the Eastern District of Kentucky.

-SWAT and Kentucky State Police are also assisting at the scene.
-Trooper Andy Stepp said people need to avoid the area.
+SWAT and Kentucky State Police also assisted at the scene.
+Trooper Andy Stepp asked people to avoid the area while the situation was ongoing.

 The arrest warrant was for a parole violation, Honaker said.